oracle/pgql-lang/pages/pgql-1.3-spec.md

 ...
 ```

-Above, the underlying table of the vertex table is `Employees` wile the alias is `Employee`.
+Above, the underlying table of the vertex table is `Employees`, wile the alias is `Employee`.

-All vertex tables of a graph are required to have a unique name and all edge tables of a graph are required to have a unique name.
+All vertex and edge tables are required to have unique names.
 Therefore, if multiple vertex tables use the same underlying table, then at least one of them requires an alias.
 Similarly, if multiple edge tables use the same underlying table, then at least one of them requires an alias.
+The restriction does not apply across vertex and edge tables, so, there may exist a vertex table with the same name as an edge table,
+but there may not exist two vertex tables with the same name, or two edge tables with the same name.

 If the alias is not provided then it defaults to the name of the underlying table.
 For example: